strimzi/proposals/052-record-reconciled-versions.md

 - StrimziPodSet reconciler reconciles the `SPS`s with help of `KafkaRoller` and `ZookeeperRoller`
 - Kafka Reconciler picks up that `SPS` is now Ready and finished upgrading.
   Kafka Reconciler continues to install other components such as entity operator.
-  Once all components are upgraded
+  Once all components are upgraded, update `Kafka` CR with
   ```
   reconciled: 0.38.0
   managedBy: 0.38.0